 - A check on plagiarism and malpractice

 - Your reflection on your project's successes and difficulties

 - Your reflection on what you've learned during the EE process

-You can technically write about anything, so long as it falls within one of the approved DPs listed above.
-However, you should choose a topic that falls into one of the IB Course Categories, (such as Theatre, Film, Spanish, French, Math, Biology, etc.) which shouldn't be difficult because there are so many class subjects.
+It's best to choose a topic that matches one of the IB courses, (such as Theatre, Film, Spanish, French, Math, Biology, etc.), which shouldn't be difficult because there are so many class subjects.